 *Modules are subject to change and availability

-Falmouth Marine School gave me the chance to do some great field work in some really scientifically interesting areas.
-I got to move to the other side of the country and meet some new people, who were interested in the same things as me.
-My favourite part of my course had to be the investigative project, I love independent learning and I love sharks.
-So to have been given the resources and support to go out and collect specimens (dogfish sharks) and then keep them in the lab and look at behavioural responses and other investigations on them, was an excellent experience and something that I will take futher then my degree and far into my career.
+At Falmouth Marine School I had the chance to do some great field work in some really scientifically interesting areas.
+I got to move to the other side of the country and meet new people who were interested in the same things as me.
+I love sharks, so to be given the support to collect my own specimens was an excellent experience.

 *Courses listed on this website are indicative of the subject, nature and level of study.
 The college reserves the right to alter specific qualifications titles, awarding bodies and levels of qualification, which can change in year.
 Any cost may also vary, based on personal funding eligibility.